Subprime Mortgage Refinancing

 Consolidate High Rate Debts

-2007 has seen the largest leap in foreclosure ratios ever, and 12.6% of the defaults were among sub-prime borrowers--borrowers with low FICO scores.
+Over the last five years we have seen the largest leap in foreclosure ratios ever, and 12.6% of the defaults were among sub-prime borrowers—people with low FICO scores.
 As a result of the increase in payment defaults with non-conforming loans, sub-prime loans are under scrutiny by various regulators seeking to tighten the standards for these risky loans.

 An estimated $600 billion in adjustable rate mortgages (ARMs), of which two-thirds are sub-prime, are due to reset this year.
 The sharp rise in interest rates over the past few years means many homeowners will face payment shock when their loan resets.

-Lenders have had problems with loans for people with unstable incomes, resulting in a tightening of their income standards.
+Lenders have had serious problems on mortgages for people with poor credit and unstable incomes, resulting in a tightening of their income standards.
 And, with the rise in defaults, other underwriting standards are due to tighten significantly.
-This will make it harder for sub-prime borrowers to get an unconventional bad credit mortgage or bad credit second mortgage to pay off tax liens, credit card debt and other debt to avoid bankruptcy.
+This will make it harder for sub-prime borrowers to get an unconventional subprime loan to pay off tax liens, credit card debt and other debt to avoid bankruptcy.
+Consider a Bad credit equity line as well.

 However, some are still reckless in their lending practices.
 A feature story at Origination News warns of mailed and faxed ads used to market incentive-laden refinances to California borrowers.
 "These types of advertisements are dangerous for consumers and especially those with credit issues," said Jack Williams, president of the California Association of Mortgage Brokers, in an association press release.